 - 2 teaspoons chopped fresh thyme

-1 Sauté the chopped onion in olive oil for 3 minutes over medium heat.
+1 Sauté onions and garlic: Sauté the chopped onion in olive oil for 3 minutes over medium heat.
 Add the garlic and sauté for another 2 minutes, or until the garlic begins to brown.
 Remove from heat.
 Transfer the onions, garlic, and oil to a large bowl to cool down.

-2 Once the onions are cool to the touch, add the ground turkey, salt, pepper, and herbs into the bowl.
+2 Mix onions with ground turkey and herbs: Once the onions are cool to the touch, add the ground turkey, salt, pepper, and herbs into the bowl.
 Using your hands, gently mix everything until well combined.
 You want the herbs mixed in without overworking the meat (which would make the burgers tough).

 3 Form the meat into patties.
 Here's a burger patty tip: use your fingers to form a slight indentation in the middle of the patties.
 When burger patties cook, the meat contracts from the edges.
 Having the middle part slightly thinner than the edges when raw will help the patties finish with a more even shape (less bulge in the middle).